 Foreword

 Many technical terms are used throughout this report in the keys and definitions.
-These technical terms, printed here in italics, are defined in this book in the section Diagnostic horizons and other differentiae.
+These technical terms, printed with an underline, are defined in this book in the section Diagnostic horizons and other differentiae.

 Further details and other technical terms are defined or can be found in the resources noted below: